joostkremers/criticmarkup-emacs/README.md

 Comments can be used to keep track of who made a particular change.
 If you want to do this automatically, you can set the variable `cm-author` to an identifier.
 When this variable is set, its value is automatically added as a comment to every change you make, preceded by `@`.
 If you explicitly make a comment with `C-c * c`, the value of `cm-author` is inserted at the beginning of the comment.

 The variable `cm-author` can be set globally through Customize (or with `setq-default` in your init file).
 This sets the global value.
 You can override this global value in a particular buffer by setting a buffer-local value.
 There are two ways to do this: you can use `C-c * C`, which will only set the value for the current session, or you can use a file-local (or directory-local) variable, which makes sure the value is set every time the file is loaded.
-(Note: if you use [Pandoc](http://johnmacfarlane.net/pandoc/), you can specify file-local variables with html comments, since Pandoc ignores html comments for all output format.)
+(Note: if you use [Pandoc](http://johnmacfarlane.net/pandoc/), you can specify file-local variables with html comments, since Pandoc ignores html comments for all output formats.)

+If `cm-author` is set, a new addition or deletion that is adjacent to an existing one is not combined with it if it has a different author tag.
+This way you can add changes to a text that already has changes from another author and still keep track of who did what.
+Note that this *only* works for changes that have a comment with an author tag.
+If the existing addition/deletion does not have an author tag, any addition/deletion made adjacent to it is simply combined with it.

 ## Navigating changes ##